Yale-LILY/Ascle/README.md

 * [Contact](#contact)

 ## Updates
+_15_10_2024_ - Added new codes integrating LLMs such as ChatGPT, Gemini, Claude, and LLaMA into Ascle. <br/>
 _29_07_2024_ - We uploaded a new folder, `Ascle-JPBench`, containing open-sourced EN-JP medical task data examples.
 Ascle-JPBench will support comprehensive tasks such as QA, NLI, and multiple choice. <br/>
 _17_05_2024_ - We are currently updating Ascle.
 In the next version, Ascle will include the question-answering task based on the RAG framework and will support multiple languages for all tasks. <br/>
 _07_11_2023_ - New Release v2.2: we changed the toolkit name to Ascle from EHRKit, easier to use! <br/>